asneddon91/brownlow_medal_analysis/README.md

 <img width="775" alt="brownlow winners query" src="https://user-images.githubusercontent.com/82799348/166616865-48f03358-aefd-424b-803b-52117d30b7b7.png">

-Using this query, I created new table with the Brownlow winners information.
+Using this query, I created a new table with the Brownlow winners information.
 Using this table, I built a query to find the AVG number of disposals by the player in their Brownlow medal winning year and how that compared with the AVG number of disposals by the top 50 ranked players by disposal AVG from that same season.
 I was able to include the difference between these two AVGs, as well as the rank of the Brownlow winning player in the AVG disposal category for that year.
 The query and resulting table are included below:

 <img width="1128" alt="brownlow disposal comparision sql " src="https://user-images.githubusercontent.com/82799348/166616942-341a312f-64bc-4cb4-8080-932594909155.png">